keithpitt/DKPropertyList/Readme.markdown

 @property (nonatomic, retain) NSString * someProperty;

 @end

+@implementation ExamplePropertyList

+@synthesize someProperty;

+@end
 ```

 Now that we have subclassed it, when we save any of the properties on
-the Property List, they will be written to a file called
+the ExamplePropertyList class, they will be written to a file called
 "ExamplePropertyList.plist" in the current users documents directory.

 When ever you initialize an instance of `DKPropertyList` it will load